osrf/subt/submitted_models/explorer_r2_sensor_config_1/specifications.md

 The constraints can be found in the following locations within the simulation model
 package:

-* front left wheel maximum velocity and torque &mdash; model.sdf, lines 1015 and 1017
+* left front wheel maximum velocity and torque &mdash; model.sdf, lines 626 and 627
-* Other wheels &mdash; just below front Left wheel in the same file.
+* Other wheels &mdash; just below Left front wheel in the same file.

 ## Endurance Characteristics
 Based on the tests specified in the DARPA SubT Challenge [Model Preparation